ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The purpose of this message is for the server to indicate explicit acceptance of the parameters in the claim part of the transfer proposal message.

-The message must be signed by the server.
+The message MUST be signed by the server.

 The message is sent from the server to the Transfer Proposal Endpoint at the client.